Novaleaf/xlib/README.md

  */
 export class AsyncReaderWriterLock<TValue=void>
 ```

+## old features

+### _obsolete

+A lot of "scenario" focused features are obsolete given advances in Typescript and Javascript.   they are still published under the ```/dist/_obsolete/``` folder in case you need them.

+they include:

+- Cache: collection with expiring values.
+- Collection: utilities for collections.  includes a BitFlags implementation.
+- ClassBase: base class for OOP workflows.  includes initialization and disposal support.
+- Stripe.d.ts:  type definitions for an old version of the Stripe api.

+### _graveyard
+Features that used to be in ```xlib``` but are thrown away can be found in the ```/dist/_graveyard/``` folder, but those may not build or work anymore.

 --------
 # Versioning / Upgrading
 ```xlib``` follows [Semver](https://docs.npmjs.com/getting-started/semantic-versioning) versioning.
 Thus any breaking change will be released under a major version, and new functionality will be released under minor versions.